7x11x13/selenium-wire-2/README.rst

 ``body``
     The request body as ``bytes``.
 If the request has no body the value of ``body`` will be empty, i.e. ``b''``.

-``cert``
+``certificate_list``
-    Information about the server SSL certificate in dictionary format.
+    Information about the server SSL certificates.
 Empty for non-HTTPS requests.

 ``date``
     The datetime the request was made.